Mark-met-een-K/wp-search-insights/readme.txt

 2. See results and settings in the Tools->Search Insights menu

 == Description ==
 Record all searches made on your site.
-See from which post, page or product a search originated in one oogopslag.
-The dashboard can be found in the Tools->Search Insights menu.
+See from which post, page or product a search originated from.
+The dashboard can be found in the Tools -> Search Insights menu.

 = Features =